chensxb97/Homework_2/README.txt

 At the end of the loop, the final result in the stack is the answer to the query, which is written to the output results file.

 The basic operator functions can be described as follows:
 NOT: Returns the inverse of 1 posting list by comparing the input posting list with a global posting list.
 AND: Returns the intersection of 2 posting lists, where only docIds that exist in both lists are inserted into the result posting list.
-Skip pointers are implemented to speed up the traversal process.
+Skip pointers are implemented to jump ahead redundant nodes to speed up the traversal process.
 OR: Returns the union of 2 posting lists.

-To improve the speed of the search algorithm, we implemented additional functions to capture and optimise complex operations such as the following.
+To improve the speed and efficiency of the search algorithm, we included additional logic and separate functions to capture and optimise complex queries such as the following:

-AND AND: If two ANDs are read, we simply perform 1 AND on the two lists, without having to process 1 more AND operation.
-AND NOT: Returns the intersection of a posting list and an inverted posting list, without having to process the NOT operation first.
 NOT NOT: If two NOTs are read, we do nothing since the inverse of the inverse gives the original posting list.
+AND NOT: Returns the intersection of a posting list and an inverted posting list directly, without having to process 2 separate operations (NOT, then AND).
+AND AND: If two ANDs are read, it means we are performing an AND operation on 3 posting lists, therefore, we can optimise the query by performing AND on the two smallest posting lists first, then perform another AND operation on the result + the remaining posting list.

 == Files included with this submission ==